Partnering with Writers to Create Great Blogs

 PARTNERING WITH WRITERS TO CREATE GREAT BLOGS

 You spent the last few weeks researching, interviewing, and selecting a professional writer to assist you in drafting the company blog.
-Now, you’re ready to send them on their way to develop compelling, content-rich copy that will take your company to the next level.
+Now, you’re ready to send them on their way to develop compelling copy that will take your company to the next level.

-But, before you have your new writing team start churning out content, follow these five steps to make the most of this partnership – and your organization’s bottom line.
+But, before you have your new writing team start churning out content, follow these five steps to make the most of this partnership — and its ability to impact your organization’s bottom line.

 What exactly does your company want to accomplish with its blog?
 In other words, what do you seek from your audience?

-For example, does your new company want to become more visible in the marketplace or is it an established organization wanting to reinforce its market leadership?
+For example, does your new company want to become more visible in the marketplace, or is it an established organization that wants to reinforce its market leadership?